 The Energy Systems research group is one of Australia’s leading research teams investigating a diverse range of emerging research areas.
 The expertise of the research team includes a number of key areas:

 - High-voltage systems

 - Energy economics

-Much of our research focuses on power systems applications which includes the electricity grid, automotive and aerospace applications, and marine systems.
-Our research is performed in collaboration with industry in Australia and beyond, and our innovations have been commercialised by industry.
-Examples of current research interests is available here.
+Energy systems research focuses on advanced power conversion and power systems applications which include the electricity grid, automotive and aerospace applications, and energy market economy.
+The research team has a strong collaboration with industries in Australia and beyond, and research innovations of the team have been commercialised by industries.